knative/docs/docs/concepts/README.md

 Knative integrates with standard Kubernetes resources and third-party tools:

-**Builds on Kubernetes**: Serving creates Pods (so you can use GPUs, service accounts, and other Kubernetes features), and Eventing can easily delivery events to Kubernetes services as well as Serving functions.
+**Builds on Kubernetes**: Serving creates Pods (so you can use GPUs, service accounts, and other Kubernetes features), and Eventing can easily deliver events to Kubernetes services as well as Serving functions.

 **Networking**: Integrates with cert-manager for certificate management.
 Optionally works with Istio, Envoy, and other service mesh technologies for advanced traffic management and security.